Harris, Warren outpace Sanders in post-debate polls, as Biden’s lead narrows

 While Biden defended his voting record, Harris' campaign deftly sought to capitalize on the clearly planned confrontation -- tweeting moments afterward a picture of Harris as a child featuring her onstage quote, “That little girl was me,” and selling $30 shirts emblazoned with the same.

-The tensions have lingered on the campaign trail ever since, and at the very least have elevated Harris' candidacy.
+The tensions have lingered on the campaign trail ever since, and at the very least the moment has elevated Harris' candidacy.

-According to the Iowa survey, 24 percent of likely voters likely to take part in next February’s Democratic caucuses said they back Biden.
+According to the survey out of Iowa, the state that votes first in the primary and caucus calendar, 24 percent of voters likely to take part in next February’s Democratic caucuses said they back Biden.
 But Harris jumped into second place, at 16 percent.
 Sen. Elizabeth Warren of Massachusetts stood in third place at 14 percent support.
 Sanders was in fourth place, at just 9 percent.

 South Bend, Indiana Mayor Pete Buttigieg – a one-time long-shot who zoomed into contender status the past three months – stood at 6 percent.
 No other candidates topped 2 percent in the survey.